michaelklishin/rabbit-hole/README.md

 ## Supported Go Versions

-Rabbit Hole supports 3 most recent Go releases.
+Rabbit Hole supports the last 2 stable Go versions, as well as the version in development (a.k.a. master).

 ## Supported RabbitMQ Versions